 (2) for an employee most recently hired on or after September 1, 2009, at least every twelve months.

-(d) A facility must keep a copy of the results of the initial and annual searches of the EMR and NAR in the employee's personnel file and make it available to DADS upon request.
+(d) A facility must keep a copy of the results of the initial and annual searches of the EMR and NAR in the employee's personnel file and make it available to HHSC upon request.

 (e) A facility is prohibited from hiring or continuing to employ a person who is listed in the EMR or NAR as unemployable.

-(f) A facility must provide information about the EMR to an employee in accordance with §93.3 of this title (relating to Employment and Registry Information).
+(f) A facility must provide information about the EMR to an employee in accordance with 40 TAC §93.3 (relating to Employment and Registry Information).

 §551.323.
 Procedures for Inspection of Public Records.

-(a) Procedures for inspection of public records will be in accordance with the Texas Government Code, Chapter 552 , and as further described in this section.
+(a) Procedures for inspection of public records will be in accordance with the Texas Government Code, Chapter 552 (relating to Public Information), and as further described in this section.

-(b) The Long Term Care-Regulatory, Texas Department of Human Services (DHS), is responsible for the maintenance and release of records on licensed facilities, and other related records.
+(b) HHSC is responsible for the maintenance and release of records on licensed facilities, and other related records.

 (c) The application for inspection of public records is subject to the following criteria:

-(1) the application must be made to Long Term Care-Regulatory, Texas Department of Human Services, 8407 Wall Street, Austin, Texas 78754;
+(1) the application must be made to the HHSC Open Records Coordinator,, by mail at 4900 N. Lamar Blvd., MC-1070 Austin, TX 78751-2316, by fax 512-424-6586 email at openrecordsrequest@hhsc.state.tx.us.

 (2) the requestor must identify himself;